2026 Ranking

 $55K to $105K 6% projected growth

-The detail that matters most about plumbing is not the median salary but the ownership math.
-A solo master plumber running a residential service truck in a mid-size metro can bill $150 to $250 per hour for emergency calls.
-After vehicle costs, insurance, and supplies, the take-home on a busy week exceeds what most salaried professionals earn in a month.
-The path takes 4 to 5 years of paid apprenticeship followed by a journeyman and eventually a master license, but the endpoint is a business you own outright with no franchise fees and minimal overhead.
-The demographic reality is stark: the average licensed plumber is over 55, and the retirement wave is hitting at the same time as Sun Belt construction demand is surging.
-Every plumber who retires without a replacement creates an opening that gets filled by higher prices for the plumbers who remain.
+Plumbing pay depends heavily on ownership.
+A solo master plumber running a residential service truck can bill $150 to $250 an hour for emergency calls.
+After vehicle costs, insurance, and supplies, a busy week can outearn what many salaried professionals make in a month.
+The path takes four to five years of paid apprenticeship, followed by a journeyman license and eventually a master license.
+The result is a business with no franchise fees and low overhead.
+The average licensed plumber is over 55.
+As they retire, especially with Sun Belt construction demand rising, the plumbers who remain can charge more.

 Plumber openings